sunzhuntu/Recurrent-Knowledge-Graph-Embedding/README.md

     - Feed both postive and negative path into the recurrent neural network, train and evaluate the model

-      - Input Data: positive-path.txt, negative-path.txt, pre-train-user-embedding.txt, pre-train-movie-embedding.txt (To speed up model training process, the user and movie embedding is pre-trained via [2].
-You may also use matrix factorization [3] or bayesain personalized ranking [4] to pre-train the embeddings), training.txt, test.txt
+      - Input Data: positive-path.txt, negative-path.txt, training.txt, test.txt, pre-train-user-embedding.txt, pre-train-movie-embedding.txt (To speed up model training process, the user and movie embedding is pre-trained via [2].
+You may also use matrix factorization [3] or bayesain personalized ranking [4] to pre-train the embeddings).

       - Output Data: results.txt